AcebergTM: Career

-2014-2019:MTN Rap Battle, SJW Entertainment
+2014–2019: MTN Rap Battle, SJW Entertainment

 In 2014, he won MTN Rap Battle held in Federal University of Technology at Owerri West.
 Thereafter, he began his rap career as Aceberg and released his first promotional rap single titled "Letter to God" in 2018.
 The song was made available for free downloads across Nigerian blogs.
 During the early years of his career as an underground rapper, he was discovered in 2019 by Sir Justine, who eventually signed him to SJW Entertainment in March, the following year.
-On 27 July 2020, SJW Entertainment premiered "Heart Breaker", on YouTube, a short film starring AcebergTM, and Toni Tones, and tells a tale of a complex exploration of a relationship between a man and a woman.
-On 31 July 2020, he went on to release his first single as AcebergTM, titled "Heart Breaker", with an accompanying music video directed by IFAN, and currently has 1.2 million views on YouTube.

-2021-present:"Danca", Far from Home
+2021–present: "Danca", Far from Home

 In 2021, he achieved mainstream with the "Danca", a blend of Afropop and Amapiano, produced by Kel-P, and released on 26 March 2021, as the lead single off his extended play Far from Home.
 Few weeks after the release, it debut at number 44 on the Nigeria TurnTable Top 50 chart, on the week of April 19, 2021, and reached number 33, on the 6th week.
 The music video for "Danca" was released on 16 April 2021 and directed by Ademola Falomo.
 It was accompany with the release of his first extended play Far from Home, though SJW Entertainment, and executively produced by Sir Justine, with additional production from Phantom, Tempoe, Kel-P, JFred, and Winexroll.

 On 21 April 2021, in an interview with Legit.ng, he said "Growing up as a kid, music turned out to be my only escape from peer pressure and other vices which kids my age were involved in such as smoking and street fighting.
 I felt a strong sense of peace and satisfaction whenever I heard my favorite songs growing up."
 On 6 August 2021, "Bella" was released as a promotional single, and was initially released through Far from Home extended play in April.
 It was accompany with the release of the music video directed by Ademola Falomo.
 In September 2021, he started his media tour in Ghana to promote Far from Home extended plays.